EN

 Salomon van Thijn was a book printer, although originally he worked as a structural engineer.
 He married Ella Philips in 1936.[1]
 They were sent to Auschwitz in November 1944.[2]
 He later remarried Hertha Cohn, although the date of the wedding is unknown.

-Van Thijn survived Auschwitz and travelled on the same transport as Otto Frank to the Netherlands via Odessa and Marseille.
+Van Thijn survived Auschwitz and made the same repatriation as Otto Frank to the Netherlands via Odessa and Marseille.[3]
 Others included Barend Konijn, Salomon Lievendag and Josef Wolf.
-Frank put in his notebook that he kept at this time: “Van ǀ Tijn (Printer)”.[3]
+Frank put in his notebook that he kept at this time: “Van ǀ Tijn (Printer)”.[4]

 Van Thijn was most likely the fellow inmate who delivered a short eulogy at the funeral of Barend Konijn in 1964.
 He recalled how Konijn succeeded in reconsidering his “reckless decision” to join the evacuation marches from Auschwitz.
 It was a statement of Joséphine Konijn that was read out by his camp friend Van Thijn at the funeral of her father.[5]